findy-network/findy-network.github.io/content/en/blog/basics-for-passwordless/index.md

 passwordless journey.
 A service provider typically gives you access to a backend as a SaaS or a product you host yourself.
 The backend has the above capabilities to store and verify your users' public keys.
-In addition to backend functionality, the service providers offer client libraries that enable you to add matching authenticator support to your application, whether a web or a native application.
+In addition to backend functionality, the service providers offer custom client libraries that enable you to add matching authenticator support to your application, whether a web or a native application.

 {{< imgproc platform Fit "825x825" >}}